drsm79/oscal-view/docs/terms.md

   "pattern": "^((2000|2400|2800|(19|2[0-9](0[48]|[2468][048]|[13579][26])))-02-29)|(((19|2[0-9])[0-9]{2})-02-(0[1-9]|1[0-9]|2[0-8]))|(((19|2[0-9])[0-9]{2})-(0[13578]|10|12)-(0[1-9]|[12][0-9]|3[01]))|(((19|2[0-9])[0-9]{2})-(0[469]|11)-(0[1-9]|[12][0-9]|30))T(2[0-3]|[01][0-9]):([0-5][0-9]):([0-5][0-9])(\\.[0-9]+)?(Z|[+-][0-9]{2}:[0-9]{2})$"
 }
 ```
-- **Leveraged Authorization**: A description of another authorized system from which this system inherits capabilities that satisfy security requirements.
+- <a id='ssp-leveraged_authorization'>**Leveraged Authorization**</a>: A description of another authorized system from which this system inherits capabilities that satisfy security requirements.
 Another term for this concept is a common control provider.
 ```json
 {
   "title": "Leveraged Authorization",